ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * It amends two of the requirements on profiles of the ACE framework (see {{sec-updated-requirements}}).

-* It deprecates the original payload format of error responses conveying an error code, when using CoAP and/or CBOR encoding in the ACE framework.
-Also, it defines a new payload format according to the problem-details format specified in {{RFC9290}} (see {{sec-updated-error-responses}}).
+* It deprecates the original payload format of error responses that convey an error code, when CBOR is used to encode message payloads in the ACE framework.
+For such error responses, it defines a new payload format according to the problem-details format specified in {{RFC9290}} (see {{sec-updated-error-responses}}).

    In this respect, it also updates the profiles of the ACE framework defined in {{RFC9202}}, {{RFC9203}}, and {{RFC9431}}.